PassProtect/PassProtect/README.md

 ## Features
 - Encryped account information to keep your various logins secure
-- Intuitive design for easy access to all account
+- Intuitive design for easy access to all accounts

 # Contributing
 We hope you enjoy using our product and find it useful!